Lazy Keto Meals That Are Perfect for Busy Weeknights

 Approach this tip with caution, as many products advertised as a keto food are actually not keto-friendly at all.
 After all, how many times have you grabbed a store-bought product with “keto” written on the label, only to find out it contains 15-plus grams of carbohydrates?

-For an easy keto dinner that will never fail your carb count, keep Kettle & Fire soups on your shopping list.
-New flavors coming soon like Spicy Cauliflower, Butter Curry, and Broccoli Cheddar fit perfectly into your low-carb lifestyle.
+For an easy keto dinner that is also easy on your carb count, keep Kettle & Fire soups on your shopping list.
+New flavors coming soon like Spicy Cauliflower, Butter Curry, and Broccoli Cheddar fit well into your low-carb lifestyle.

 8 Easy Recipes to Fit Into Your Keto Meal Plan

 If you read the above tips only to think, “That’s great!
 But I still need a bit more guidance,” you’re in luck.
 Below, find eight low-carb recipes that even the laziest home chef can prepare.

 Have you ever noticed that spaghetti squash tastes remarkably similar to hashbrowns?
 This easy cheeseburger casserole loses the bun and side of fries but keeps all the flavors of your favorite juicy burger.

 If you think lasagna sounds a bit more complicated than what you signed up for, don’t let your eyes glaze over just yet.
 This recipe is incredibly — shockingly — simple to prepare, much more so than traditional lasagna.
 Cheese, ground beef, and Italian marinara sauce are mixed together in a single cast iron skillet for a bubbly, gooey lasagna that tastes just as good as the original.